 Under normal circumstances, the airline will bring your baggage to your hotel room when it is found.
-They also tend to reimburse you for any expenses caused by the loss or the delay (ensure you keep your receipts).
+They also tend to reimburse expenses associated with the loss or delay (ensure you keep your receipts).

 Here are some tips to prevent baggage being lost: